Sports Funding 2020-2021

 PE and Sport at Park Lane

-After school clubs, run by outside agencies, are well established.
+After school clubs, run by outside agencies, are well established at the Juniors and Infants.

-A healthy and active lifestyle is also promoted through other avenues such as science topics and fundraising for charities.
-For example, in 2016, the children enjoyed a visit from Paralympian Ryan Raghoo which involved an inspirational talk and Q&A session.
+A healthy and active lifestyle is also promoted through other avenues such as science topics, sports relief and fundraising for charities.

 The PE and Sport Premium provides ring fenced money to primary school head teachers to improve the quality of the PE and sport activities they offer their pupils.

-At the start of the year Park Lane used the funding to employ specialist sports coaches from Pro Direct to teach all children in Years 3 and 5 once a week to enhance their confidence and skills in PE.
-The teachers are also able to gain valuable knowledge and ideas from the PE specialists enabling them to develop their own practise.
+Park Lane infants use the funding to employ specialist sports coaches and yoga coaches to teach all children in FS, Y1 and Y2 twice a week to enhance their confidence and skills in PE.
+The teachers are also able to gain valuable knowledge and ideas from the PE specialists enabling them to develop their own practice.

 - PE resources are continually replaced when necessary.